In October 2020 Ethical Consumer viewed Unilever's website for the company's policy on supply chain management.

 A strong policy would include the following commitments: no use of forced labour, permission of freedom of association, payment of a living wage, the restriction of working hours to 48 hours plus 12 overtime (without exception), no use of a child labour (under 15 or 14 if ILO exempt), no discrimination by race, sex or for any other reason.

 Supply chain policy (rudimentary)

 A document called 'Unilever Responsible Sourcing policy June 2017' was downloaded.
 A section called 'Mandatory Requirements for doing Business with Unilever' was viewed.
 This included workers' rights provisions which adequately addressed discrimination, forced labour, child labour and freedom of association.
 A page on the company website titled 'Fair compensation' stated that Unilever had been working with Fair Wage Network (FWN) to assure that all full-time direct employees were receiving a living wage.
 No statement was identified stating that it was the company policy for all employees, including those in the supply chain, to receive a living wage.
 In the company's Responsible Sourcing Policy, a living wage was said to be Good Practice but it was not a policy or requirement.
 The company also stated working hours per week should not exceed 48 hours, but stated that in exceptional circumstances the sum of regular and overtime hours might exceed 60 hours.
-Unilever was therefore considered to have a reasonable supply chain policy.
+Unilever was therefore considered to have a rudimentary supply chain policy.

 Stakeholder engagement (rudimentary)